If you're planning to organise or run an event, you need to notify us. This is to make sure your event:

-- Applying restrictions rather than prohibitions where practical.
+- apply restrictions rather than prohibitions where practical

-- Using enforcement powers only where this is necessary.
+- use enforcement powers only where these are needed

 Notifying us of your event

-You'll also need to attach detailed plans for your event with your ENF1 form.
+You need to include detailed plans for your event with your ENF1 form.
 This includes:

 - maps and layout plans

 - waste management proposals

 - hire agreements for the land or venues intended to be used (both council-owned or private)